 Forest retention and planting on-site are the most common methods of mitigation used in the County particularly for residential development.
 Commercial and industrial development also have a history of using these methods but have come to favor the payment-in-lieu of on-site mitigation.
 To help improve the effectiveness of the program and better guide the County in implementing the Forest Conservation Program, there is interest in completing a tree canopy analysis to establish a baseline of forest inventory and its location.
 Some work has been done in the past using aerial photography and detailed land use analyses, but a more focused analysis would be beneficial.
-Once the inventory is complete the County can delineate priority areas for forest cover such as in sensitive areas such as streams, floodplains, and steep slopes.
+Once the inventory is complete, the County can delineate priority areas for forest cover in sensitive areas such as streams, floodplains, and steep slopes.
 Further incentives and regulatory streamlining could also be investigated to better target areas for priority resource location.

-Payment-in-lieu program
+Payment-in-lieu Program

 The County, in cooperation with the Washington County Soil Conservation District, has successfully developed a program where fees collected in lieu of on-site mitigation are used for easement purchases throughout the County with emphasis in acquisition of locations in environmentally sensitive areas.
 The collected funds provide the opportunity and flexibility for the County to help implement the objectives of the Forest Conservation Ordinance.
 To ensure proper use of the funding, the WCSCD and County Planning Department developed a priority ranking process.
 Included in the ranking are priorities for locating PIL funded easements in areas with existing sensitive area such as floodplains and stream buffers, areas that will create a greater contiguous forested area and reduce fragmentation, and that have good forest management techniques such as control over invasive species.
+In particular, this program has targeted properties in close proximity to Antietam and Conococheague Creeks to achieve dual water quality and forest protection objectives.
+The PIL program works in conjunction with multiple other County regulations and land preservation programs that collectively support a multi-pronged effort toward sensitive area protection.

-Since 1994 the County has collected over \$2.4 million in forest conservation funds to mitigate for nearly 480 acres of forest needed to comply with the Forest Conservation Act.
-In August 2017 the State of Maryland passed new legislation tripling the mitigation fee from \$0.10 per square foot of mitigation needed to \$0.30 per square foot for mitigation in Priority Funding Areas (PFAs) and \$0.36 per square foot for mitigation outside of PFAs.
+Since 1994, the County has collected over \$2.4 million in forest conservation funds to mitigate for nearly 480 acres of forest needed to comply with the Forest Conservation Act.
+In August 2017, the State of Maryland passed new legislation tripling the mitigation fee from \$0.10 per square foot of mitigation needed to \$0.30 per square foot for mitigation in Priority Funding Areas (PFAs) and \$0.36 per square foot for mitigation outside of PFAs.
 As the economy continues to rebound, the County would expect slightly higher fund balances as a result.
 To date, the WCSCD has spent over \$1.9 million in funds on 21 projects that have resulted in 315.6 acres of new forest plantings and conservation of 572.95 acres of existing forest for a total of 888.55 acres being permanently protected by easements.
 These results far exceed the nearly 480 acres required to be mitigated by the funding collected in the Forest Conservation Fund by Washington County.